MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ```

 When users register accounts or need to reset passwords, you will need (at a minimum), the ability
-to send tokens via email.
-The example below uses an interface built for SendGrid.
+to send tokens via an [Email provider](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/accconfirm?view=aspnetcore-6.0&tabs=visual-studio#configure-an-email-provider).
+The example below uses a SendGrid provider.
 Here is how to add the SendGrid
 provider used in this example:

 Start by adding the following NuGet package to your project: